Virginia Supreme Court: Shipyards Owe Duty to Families (Quisenberry, 2018)

 The Court’s Reasoning

-In a 4-3 decision, the court held that employers who knew or should have known about asbestos hazards had a duty to prevent harm to foreseeable victims, including family members who would handle contaminated clothing.
+In a 4-3 decision, the court held that employers who knew or should have known about asbestos hazards had a duty to prevent harm to foreseeable bystanders, including family members who would handle contaminated clothing.

 Key excerpts from the ruling: